M

 Budget midfielders: free up money for premiums

 A £5m–£5.5m midfielder who plays every week is worth more than a £5m midfielder who rotates.
-The job of a budget midfielder is simple: play, occasionally return three or four points from an appearance, and cost as little as possible so you can afford Salah and a second premium.
+The job of a budget midfielder is simple: play, occasionally return three or four points from an appearance, and cost as little as possible so you can afford Bruno Fernandes and a second premium.

 Research who starts every week at mid-table clubs.
 Defensive-minded box-to-box midfielders with consistent minutes are ideal — they will not blank dramatically and they will not drain your bench.
 A £5m midfielder averaging 3.5 points per game returns around 130 points over a full season, which is enough to justify the roster spot.